Vitamin Connection

-Vitamin Connection is a 2020 action-adventure game developed and published by WayForward, exclusively for the Nintendo Switch.
+Vitamin Connection is a 2020 action-adventure game developed and published by WayForward, exclusively for Nintendo Switch.
 It was released on February 20, 2020, to positive critical reception.
 Limited Run Games distributed limited physical versions of the title.

 Gameplay

 Players take control of one of two characters, Vita-Boy and Mina-Girl, who use the microscopic Capsule Ship to fight off viruses and other enemies hosted within the Sable family, which makes them ill.
 The ship itself is controlled with an individual Joy-Con and motion controls, which are used to control the ship and execute attacks.
 Main levels are navigated using the tilt controls of the Switch.
 Various "sub-games" are also present throughout the adventure.

 Development

 The game was announced on August 13, 2019 in a press release by WayForward.
 The title was always intended to be a Switch exclusive, with the team stating they were impressed by the system's hardware upon receiving a development kit and wanted to create a game tailored towards the console's unorthodox capabilities.
 Development officially started in 2017, but funding difficulties stalled progression on the title and for a period forced the team to work on other internal projects.
 The game was heavily inspired by Jet Set Radio and the Katamari series, specifically with respect to their focus on a creativity, a distinct artstyle and the emphasis the games place on their soundtracks.